 With a facial, it’s important to get the skin squeaky clean.
-We recommend starting out by applying an oil-based cleanser to the skin, really working it in and then rinsing away with warm water, taking with it any leftover makeup, grease or grime from the day.
+We recommend starting out by using one of KOHA Beauty soaps, really working it in and then rinsing away with warm water, taking with it any leftover makeup, grease or grime from the day.
 Then it’s time for your second cleanse, and for this, we recommend using your KOHA Beauty konjac sponge – Pure White if you have dry or normal skin, Bamboo Charcoal for oily/combination complexions.
 Soak the sponge until it puffs up, and then apply to the skin in gentle circular motions, to make sure all debris is removed and also to help lift any dead skin cells or flaky patches.

 Step Two: Exfoliation

 A chemical exfoliant is a really effective way of removing dead skin cells and promoting cell turnover, resulting in a brighter complexion.
 If you haven’t used a chemical exfoliant before, start out by using one with a lower acid concentration, such as a 2% formula – you can build up to higher concentrations as your tolerance develops.
 Apply a few drops to a cotton pad and sweep over the skin lightly, avoid the delicate eye area.